arjunmenon/markdowneditor/README.md

 - Add image upload, table, font-selection, indentation, undo-redo controls
 - Improve onChange text area behaviour.
 Currently if you select a control, the `outEle div` does not reflect the change on the fly.
 Have to focus out to view it.
 - Bind Rich-text controls to ContentEditable
-- Transform to a WYSIWYG-style editor
+- Transform to a  traditional and the very familiar WYSIWYG-style editor, where markdown coding is not required but yes markdown code can be viewed, though.

 #### Notice